New! For kids Free for schools

 Oy oy oy among all others

-For parents and educators
+For kids, parents and teachers

-📖 History
+History

-More than 130 years ago, Morris Winchevsky wrote this song in Yiddish — the everyday language of Jewish families in Eastern Europe.
-People sang it at weddings, in workshops, at gatherings — to remember that all people are one big family.
+More than 130 years ago, Morris Winchevsky wrote this song in Yiddish, the everyday language of Jewish families in Eastern Europe.
+People sang it at weddings, in workshops, at gatherings, to remember that all people are one big family.

-💡 Theme
+Theme

 Everyone is family.
 The stranger you greet on the street may turn out to be your relative.
-We are scattered but we are one — and every sister and brother is precious.
+We are scattered but we are one, and every sister and brother is precious.

-1. What language was the original song in? — Yiddish.
+1. What language was the original song in?

-2. Who wrote it? — Morris Winchevsky, more than 130 years ago.
+Morris Winchevsky, more than 130 years ago.

-3. What does "scattered far" mean? — Jewish families live all over the world, and even spread out, we are still one family.
+Jewish families live all over the world, and even spread out, we are still one family.